kingst/GlucOS/README.md

 Also, we haven't moved the `event-log` server or our formal methods proofs to this public repo yet.

-## Built using LoopKit

-GlucOS is a clean-slate design and implementation for automated insulin delivery, but we use [LoopKit](https://github.com/LoopKit) for support.
-LoopKit is amazing software and handles CGM and pump drivers plus basic abstractions that any automated insulin delivery system would need.
-By using LoopKit in GlucOS, we can focus on the novel parts of our automated insulin delivery system.

 ## Getting started

 If you'd like to play around with the code and run it in the